shan5742/northern-stable/README.md

 # Northern Stable

 Solution for technical test for Northern Stable, you can view details of the test [here](https://github.com/Northern-Stable/Front-End-Tech-Test).
+This application is deployed [here](https://northern-stable.netlify.app/).

 ## Running Locally